Abhiguy/Marble-Blast-Powered-Up-Web/modapi.md

  **Chasing Tornado's Speed:**

- For a level containing a chasing tornado, its approach speed can be easily modified by adding a dynamic field `chaseSpeed`.
+ For a level containing a chasing tornado, Change its approaching speed by `chaseSpeed`.